 When will the building be open?

-Considerable progress is being made on Building 60.
+Considerable progress has been made on Building 60.

 The concrete frame first floor has been erected ahead of schedule, and progress on the second floor is well underway.